-Salesforce’s PCI certification as a data storage service provider means that much of the PCI scope for Salesforce customers has already been dealt with.
-Since AppFrontier and the Chargent Payment Processing application never store data outside of Salesforce, Salesforce’s PCI certification covers your data while it is at rest in the Salesforce database.
+As a data storage service provider, Salesforce’s PCI certification means that much of the PCI scope for Salesforce customers is already covered.
+Since AppFrontier and the Chargent application never store data outside of Salesforce, Salesforce’s PCI certification covers your data while it is at rest in the Salesforce database.

-Salesforce customers who must adhere to PCI compliance may store Cardholder Data in Salesforce: Primary Account Number (“PAN” or “credit card number” or “Bank Account Number”), Cardholder Name, and Expiration Date, provided that they are stored using the proper security as detailed below in the Chargent PCI Implementation Guide.
+Salesforce customers who must adhere to PCI compliance may store Cardholder Data in Salesforce, such as Primary Account Number (“PAN” or “credit card number” or “Bank Account Number”), Cardholder Name, and Expiration Date, provided that they are stored using the proper security as detailed below in the Chargent PCI Implementation Guide.

-Here are the 12 requirement areas for achieving PCI compliance.
-As you can see, usage of Salesforce to host your data and taking advantage of Salesforce-provided security features already get you a good part of the way toward PCI certification:
+As you can see, using Salesforce to host your data and taking advantage of Salesforce-provided security features already get you a good part of the way toward PCI certification.

 Build and Maintain a Secure Network and Systems

 - Install and maintain a firewall configuration to protect cardholder data